Non - QM Loans

 What are the Benefits of a QM Loan?

-A QM Loan would be ideal for someone looking to get the best deal possible on their mortgage.
-If you are trying to use a government program such as FHA, VA, or USDA you will need to meet the underwriting guidelines for a QM Loan.
+A QM Loan would be ideal for someone looking to get the most competitive deal possible on their mortgage.
+If you’re trying to use a government program such as FHA, VA, or USDA you will need to meet the underwriting guidelines for a QM Loan.
 From a lender’s perspective, a QM loan is a trusted product and from a buyer’s perspective, it gives you opportunities for lower down payments and interest rates.
 A QM Loan would be most beneficial for first time homebuyers, borrowers with higher credit scores and stable income and assets, or those seeking a traditional mortgage.

 How to Get Approved For a Non-QM Loan?